Today we are sharing our top tips for winter trips to Chicago with kids.

 Ice Skating at Millennium Park

-Millennium Park was a 20-minute walk from our hotel, straight down Miracle Mile, a long street that’s lined with pretty much every famous store you can think of, and a few you can’t.
+Millennium Park was a 20-minute walk from our hotel, straight down Magnificent Mile, a long street that’s lined with pretty much every famous store you can think of, and a few you can’t.
 During the winter, there’s a skating rink here that offers free ice skating.
 You can hire skates in any size for $12 (there’s no time limit) and there are lockers to store your belongings – you’ll need a dollar in quarters to use them.

 Skating here was a real highlight of our trip – although it is 30 years since I last skated and I can report it is most definitely not like riding a bike.
 It’s entirely possible to forget how to skate, it turns out.
 I didn’t fall over.
 But let’s not dwell on how many complete strangers I had to grab on to during our hour-long skating session.
 But it’s such a fun and supportive environment – everyone was very friendly, and I loved the guy who shouted at me, “Lady, you get better every time you go past me!”